aymenhafeez/aymenhafeez.github.io/2025-10-09-lorenz-example.md

 can visualise this by plotting the Lorenz attractor with various initial conditions on the same axes.

-Here, we solve the Lorenz system for each set of initial conditions and the store the results in separate arrays.
+To do this we solve the Lorenz system for each set of initial conditions and store the results in separate arrays.
 We then create a line and a point for each solution and add them to a list of lines and points to be passed to AnimPlot3D.
 Note that when passing the axes to AnimPlot3D we multiply the list by `len(lines)`.
 This is because AnimPlot3D expects a list of axes, one for each line/trajectory we want to animate.
 Passing just `[ax]` (a single axis) would result in only the first line/trajectory being animated.
-By multiplying `[ax] * len(lines)`, we create a list with the same axis repeated for each line, allowing all lines to be animated.
+By passing `[ax] * len(lines)`, we create a list with the same axis repeated for each line, allowing all lines to be animated.